joegreen0991/irediscent/README.md

 ~~~

-Multi Server Sentinel Connection Provider
+##Redis Sentinel
+Irediscent is capable of working with redis servers in a sentiel cluster out of the box, using `SentinelProvider` DSN provider.

-The provider will attempt to connect to each sentinel provider in turn and retreive information about the master/slave setup.
+The provider will attempt to connect to each sentinel instance in turn until it reaches an active sentinel, and retreive information about the master/slave setup.

-The resolved DSN string will then be passed into the connection object
+The resolved DSN string will then be passed into the connection object.
+If the redis cluster master configuration changes during the life time of the connection, a "Cannot write against a read-only slave" error may be returned from the redis server, that was previously the master.
+Irediscent will handle this error, re-interrogate the sentinels and recommit the write action against the new master.

 ~~~